mealy2010/libraryproject/README.md

 Through this project, I strengthened my ability to:

 * Work with large and nested datasets
-* Use array methods like `find()`, `filter()`, `map()`, `sort()`, and `reduce()`
+* Use array methods such as `find()`, `filter()`, `map()`, `sort()`, and `reduce()`
 * Write clean, readable, and testable code
-* Debug using test results and error messages
+* Debug issues using test results and error messages
-* Apply modern JavaScript features like arrow functions and destructuring
+* Apply modern JavaScript features like arrow functions, destructuring, and the spread operator

 ---

 ## Project Plan

-I broke the project into three main parts based on the files provided:
+I organized the project into three main sections based on the provided files:

 ### Home (Dashboard)

 * Count total books and accounts
-* Identify how many books are currently checked out
+* Determine how many books are currently checked out
-* Find the most common genres
+* Identify the most common genres
-* Determine the most popular books and authors
+* Find the most popular books and authors

 ### Books

-* Find books and authors by ID
+* Locate books and authors by ID
-* Separate borrowed vs returned books
+* Separate borrowed books from returned books
-* Show borrower details for each book
+* Display borrower details for each book

 ### Accounts

-* Count how many times an account has borrowed books
+* Calculate how many times an account has borrowed books
-* Show which books an account currently has checked out
+* Identify which books an account currently has checked out

 ---

 ## Implementation Approach

-I followed a step-by-step process:
+I followed a structured process to complete the project:

-1. Reviewed the structure of the data (books, authors, accounts)
+1. Reviewed the dataset structure for books, authors, and accounts
-2. Identified the expected output for each function
+2. Identified the expected input and output for each function
-3. Started with simpler functions (counts and basic lookups)
+3. Started with simpler functions such as counts and lookups
 4. Built more complex logic using:

-   * `filter()` for grouping data
+   * `filter()` to group data
-   * `find()` for locating specific items
+   * `find()` to locate specific items
-   * `map()` for formatting results
+   * `map()` to format results
-   * `sort()` for ranking
+   * `sort()` to rank data
-5. Tested each function and adjusted based on results
+5. Tested each function and refined logic based on results
-6. Refactored code to improve readability and meet rubric requirements
+6. Cleaned up the code to improve readability and meet rubric requirements

 ---

 ## Example Navigation Structure

-If this project included a full UI, a good navigation setup would be:
+If this project included a full UI, an effective navigation structure would include:

-* **Dashboard** – shows totals and summary stats
+* **Dashboard** – overview of totals and key statistics
-* **Books** – displays all books and their availability
+* **Books** – list of all books and their availability
-* **Accounts** – shows user borrowing activity
+* **Accounts** – user borrowing activity
-* **Authors** – displays author popularity
+* **Authors** – author popularity and statistics

-This structure would make it easy for users to move between high-level stats and detailed information.
+This structure allows users to easily move between summary data and detailed records.

 ---

 ## Coding Decisions & Trade-offs

-One decision I made was to prioritize readability over writing very compact code.
-While some functions could be written in fewer lines using chained methods, I chose to break logic into clearer steps so it would be easier to understand and debug.
+I chose to prioritize readability over writing extremely compact code.
+While some functions could be shortened using chained methods, I broke the logic into clear steps to make debugging and understanding easier.

-I also kept functions separated by file (`home.js`, `books.js`, `accounts.js`) to keep the project organized and easier to maintain.
+I also kept functions separated into different files (`home.js`, `books.js`, and `accounts.js`) to maintain organization and improve maintainability.

 ---

 ## Challenges & Debugging

-The most challenging part was working with nested data, especially the borrowing records inside each book.
+One of the biggest challenges was working with nested data, especially the borrowing history inside each book.

-I also had to be careful when choosing between `find()` and `filter()`:
+Another challenge was deciding when to use `find()` versus `filter()`:

-* `find()` returns one result
+* `find()` returns a single result
 * `filter()` returns multiple results

-To solve issues, I:
+To work through these challenges, I:

-* tested functions one at a time
+* tested functions individually
-* used console logs when needed
+* used console logs to track values
-* compared outputs directly with expected results
+* compared outputs carefully with expected results

 ---